NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 The models are parameter efficient instruction tuned versions of Llama Guard based on Llama2-7B trained on Nvidia's content safety dataset `Aegis Content Safety Dataset <https://huggingface.co/datasets/nvidia/Aegis-AI-Content-Safety-Dataset-1.0>`_.
 More details on training and the model can be found `here <https://arxiv.org/abs/2404.05993>`_.

+In order to use this AEGIS classifiers, you must get access to Llama Guard on HuggingFace here: https://huggingface.co/meta-llama/LlamaGuard-7b Afterwards, you should set up a user access token and pass that token into the constructor of this classifier.

 NeMo Curator provides an easy way to annotate and filter your data using the safety models through our distributed data classfication framework.

 .. code-block:: python
   files = get_all_files_paths_under("unsafe_documents/")
   input_dataset = DocumentDataset.read_json(files, backend="cudf")

-  safety_classifier = AegisClassifier(
+  token = "hf_1234"  # Replace with your user access token safety_classifier = AegisClassifier(
     aegis_variant="nvidia/Aegis-AI-Content-Safety-LlamaGuard-Defensive-1.0",
+    token=token,
     filter_by=["safe", "O13"]
   )
   result_dataset = safety_classifier(dataset=input_dataset)